ceos-org/stac-collection-and-granule-discovery-best-practices/best-practices.md

 | --------                   | --------- |
 | [Markdown](https://datatracker.ietf.org/doc/html/rfc7763)  | `text/markdown`  |
 | [PDF](https://en.wikipedia.org/wiki/PDF)  | `application/pdf`  |

+### 3.3.4 Facilitating catalog federation

+> **CEOS-STAC-REQ-3410 - Absolute links [Requirement]**<a name="BP-3410"></a>
+>
+> "href" attributes in links or assets shall use absolute paths and not relative paths in CEOS STAC collection or granule metadata records.

+> **CEOS-STAC-REC-3440 - Root relation [Recommendation]**<a name="BP-3440"></a>
+>
+> Implementations should not use the rel="root" relation in STAC collection and item encodings as the original catalog/collections may be referenced or included in a federated catalog with a different root.
+>

 ***
 [Previous](objectives-needs.md) | [Table of contents](README.md) | [Next](granule-catalogs.md)